fuqifan/fuqifan.github.io/_pages/about.md

 ## Research Interests
 * My primary research interest is to solve text-to-vision generation problems like text-to-video generation, text-to-motion synthesis, and sign language production.
-* I also investigate topics related to Detection, Classification and Signal Processing.
+* I also investigate topics related to Detection, Classification, and Signal Processing.

 ### Site Credits